Kbove/Quiz-App/README.md

 # Quiz App

 ## Description
 A timed quiz with various trivia questions.
-Unfortunately I wasn't able to do everything I wanted to get it to do, but it will cycle through various questions as you select answers from a multiple choice layout.
-If an answer is wrong, you lose 10 seconds off the timer. when the time expires the questions disappear and you get the gameover message.
-One correct answer is one point and it keeps track as you go.
-I learned a lot from this.
-I will definitely need to review how to store stuff in local storage.
+Each question is presented with four multiple choice answers.
+Each correct answer grants the user a point, and each incorrect answer shaves 10 seconds off the time.
+Scores are saved in local storage and rendered to the page in descending order along with user initials.

 ### link
 https://kbove.github.io/Week-02-HW4-Quiz-KB/